-Reap the health benefits of walking even during the pandemic
+Reap the health benefits of walking

 We've become more sedentary over the decades and things have gotten even worse with this awful pandemic!
 Adults, do you remember as a kid you used to walk everywhere: the corner store, your friends house, to the bus stop etc. Also, I'm sure you remember hearing the stories of your old aunties, uncles, etc. and how they would walk 10-20 miles just to get to school in the morning.
 In those days obesity barely existed!
 In part we have become more obese and sickly because we're not moving around like we're supposed to and each generation is becoming increasingly sedentary.
 If you have kids I'm sure it's a struggle for most just to peel them off the TV couch or away the video games.
 It's time to get back on track and to get moving!
 Walking has so many health benefits.
 Numerous studies have shown that walking can: